 As a full-time freelancer for German media since 2009, I’ve worked for the national public Deutschlandradios as a radio reporter, feature author and online editor.
 My reports have also appeared in print and online publications, such as DIE ZEIT and die Tageszeitung, taz.
 I have done reporting in English language for the Earth Journalism Network, published by Ensia and Vox, and co-authored and assisted with stories for IPS News, RTCC – Responding to Climate Change, and MacLean’s Magazine.

-Through my work I aim to contribute to our collective understanding of environmental issues.
-Most of my stories take place at the intersection of the environment, culture, technology, and science.
+Most of my stories take place at the intersection of the environment, society, technology, and science.
 My radio feature on strategies to tackle marine plastic was awarded the UMSICHT Science Award 2015 and, together with my feature on bioplastics, shortlisted for the Holtzbrinck Award for Science Journalism 2014.

 I hold a German Diploma in Cultural Sciences (Master’s equivalent) with honors from the European University Viadrina in Frankfurt (Oder), which I received in 2007.
 Thanks to scholarships from ERASMUS and the German Academic Exchange Service I was able to study abroad at the University of Salamanca in Spain in 2003, and at the University of California in Berkeley in 2004.